TABLE Tantrix Tournament Rules – 2007 British Open version

 3. In table tournaments, a default win is usually worth 15.0–5.0 TPs.
 However, the Controller can alter this at their discretion, e.g. by increasing the number of points awarded for a default if in his opinion a player has defaulted deliberately to avoid the risk of scoring less than 5.0 TPs if the game was actually played.

-Unless otherwise stated before the tournament, if two or more players are tied on TPs at any stage, they will be separated on the basis of the TPs scored in the game or games played between them in the same phase, then by who has scored the most tiles overall ignoring opponents’ tiles and (if even that does not separate them) by the toss of a coin.
+Unless otherwise stated before the tournament, if two or more players are tied on TPs at any stage, they will be separated on the basis of the TPs scored in the game or games played between them in the same phase, then by number of wins (counting half a point for a draw) then by the sum of the actual margins, and finally by who has scored the most tiles overall, ignoring opponents' tiles.

 As well as spoiling an event for other players, cheating severely devalues your own performance in a tournament.